KakiasAcademicAlcove/s230300-JoshAdams-Dissertation/README.md

 # A Proof-of-Concept Data Pipeline and Monitoring System based on FreeRADIUS
 ## Project details
-This project has been built as part of the Dissertation.
+This project has been built as part of the dissertation.

 It utilises Dockerised FreeRADIUS, Apache Kafka, and the Elastic Stack all deployed using Docker Compose.